BCC Zone 15 Structure

 The overall structure of the Zone and key responsibilities of the various committees who administer the game at grass root level, are as follows:-

 The executive are responsible for the overall administration and conduct of the sport of lawn bowls on the Central Coast.
+The Executive Committee is elected by the AGM and inturn appoints all other committees and positions.

 This includes the running of RNSWBA association events such as the inter club Pennant competition (7 grades), Zone championship events (Singles, Pairs, Triples & Fours), Champion of Club Champions (Singles & Pairs), Inter-Zone Representative fixtures (Open & Seniors) and Junior Championships (Singles, Pairs & Fours).